RhubarbPHP/Rhubarb/docs/processing-overview.md

 The Rhubarb Processing Pipeline
 ===============================

-Rhubarb answers requests from a client (presented by a web server) with a response.
+Rhubarb answers requests from a client with a response.
 Determining which response and how that response is formatted is the job of the Rhubarb processing pipeline.
-Understanding the pipeline is an important step to understanding how many key Rhubarb classes work.
+Understanding the pipeline is an important step to understanding how Rhubarb's behaviour can be modified for your needs.

-## Stage 1: Application is booted
+## Step 1: Application is booted

 In the `vendor/rhubarbphp/rhubarb/platform` folder there are a number of PHP scripts starting with the word "execute".
 These files are the entry point of all requests to the Rhubarb engine.
-Sometimes these are called ['Front Controllers'](http://en.wikipedia.org/wiki/Front_Controller_pattern).
-Which script depends upon the context of the request:
+Sometimes called ['Front Controllers'](http://en.wikipedia.org/wiki/Front_Controller_pattern) the script called depends upon the context of the request:

 execute-http.php
 :   Called by a webserver serving an HttpRequest to Rhubarb.
 The webserver must be instructed to route all
-    (with some exceptions) requests to this PHP script.
+    requests to this PHP script with the exception of static files that can be served directlys.

 execute-cli.php
 :   Called from a machine terminal serving a CliRequest to Rhubarb.
 This is used for running scheduled tasks